abyssnlp/qdrant-kafka-ingestor/README.md

 Qdrant Queue Ingestion
 ===

-Ingest in batches from a stream for example: Kafka, Kinesis
+Ingest in batches from a stream for example: Kafka, Kinesis, Pulsar

+*WIP